rishabh-parekh/studyup/README.md

 ### Step 7: Change the Rest of Header
-The header is configured in the `layout/partials/header.html`
+The header is configured in the `layout/partials/header.html` By default we have include multiple CSS from bootstrap, materializecss.
+You can also include custom CSS and Javascript files here.

 ### Step 8: Change the Footer
-The footer is configured in the `layout/partials/footer.html` Here you can add the twitter, github, facebook, instagram, snapchat social media icons You can use Font Awesome [http://fontawesome.io/examples/](http://fontawesome.io/examples/) which has all the social media icons like Facebook or you can use Hugo Icons for twitter and Github.
+The footer is configured in the `layout/partials/footer.html` Here you can add the twitter, github, facebook, instagram, snapchat social media icons.

+You can use Font Awesome [http://fontawesome.io/examples/](http://fontawesome.io/examples/) which has all the social media icons like Facebook or you can use Hugo Icons for twitter and Github.
 The Font Awesome CSS is already included in the header.html